 Tephrocactus articulatus var. diadematus (Lem.)
 Backeb.

 Spruce Cone Cholla, Spruce Cone Cactus, Pine Cone Cactus

 Opuntia diademata, Tephrocactus diademata

-Tephrocactus articulatus var. diadematus is a unique cactus with fragile, erect stems composed of cylindrical segments that resemble pine cones.
+Tephrocactus articulatus var. diadematus is a unique cactus with fragile erect stems composed of cylindrical segments that resemble pine cones.
 It grows up to 12 inches (30 cm) tall.
-The prominent tubercules and clusters of silvery spines are spirally arranged along with the segments.
+The prominent tubercules and clusters of silvery spines are spirally arranged along the stem segments.
 Some forms lack spines.
 A shy bloomer, this cactus sometimes produces white to pinkish, up to 1.6 inches (4 cm) in diameter, cup-shaped flowers in spring or early summer.
 The fruits that follow are barrel-shaped, dry-fleshed, and very thin-walled.

 How to Grow and Care